How to Make A Temp-to-Hire Job Full-Time and Permanent

 Follow the Dress Code

-You want your employer to know that you take this job seriously, and dress is one way to communicate your dedication.
+You want your employer to know that you take this job seriously, and how you dress is one way to communicate your dedication.
 Figure out the dress code for employees at your level (either by observing coworkers or contacting your HR representative) and be sure never to dress more casual than that standard.
 However, you do not want to dress up much more than the dress code requires, either; you want to demonstrate that you can fit in seamlessly with the company culture.

 Get to Know the Company

 Some employers complain that temp-to-hire workers do not take the time to learn anything about the company.
 Learn as much as you can about the company to demonstrate your investment in the job.
 Know your company's history, its earning reports, its key clients, and its culture and mission.
-Demonstrating a concern for the future of the company will let your employer know you are in it for the long haul.
+Demonstrating concern for the future of the company will let your employer know you are in it for the long haul.

 Learn as Much as You Can